Rammelkast/Boost/README.md

 # Boost
-Proof of concept Minecraft proxy
+Proof of concept proxy software for Minecraft

+## Project state
+Currently Boost is only able to respond to server list status and ping requests